How to do your Bitstamp taxes in 2022

 -

-In the navigation bar at the top right click on the account icon and select Activity from the dropdown.
+In the navigation bar at the top right click on the account icon and select History from the dropdown.

 -